 Not a subscriber yet?
 I have lots of fun and useful freebies you might like in the library!
 Just fill out the form below to receive the password:

-Go the extra mile and make a little home office area for them to work at with a small desk and chair.
-And even an old computer – it’s a great way to put your old equipment to use after you upgrade!
+- Go the extra mile and make a little home office area for them to work at with a small desk and chair.
+And even an old computer—it’s a great way to put your old equipment to use after you upgrade!

+- Room on the surfaces to put their things.
 A trinket dish for small, loose items is also nice to keep things together and not have surfaces look like a dumping ground.

-7. Neutral, unisex decor.
 You want your guests to feel comfortable with the room style.
 You may love flowers and lace, but I bet your brother-in-law doesn’t.
 So don’t go to extremes with the style.

 Keep accessories on surfaces to a minimum so guests have room for their things just like they would in a hotel room.
 And don’t fall into the trap of putting all of your old hodge podge and outdated accessories into your spare room because you don’t want them in the main rooms anymore.